MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 Swift Argument Parser
 ---------------------

-Something that arguably every command-line app needs, are arguments.
+Something that arguably every command-line app needs, are arguments the user can pass to it for different.
 Rather than implementing them from scratch, I'm going to use Apple's open-source package [Swift Argument Parser](https://github.com/apple/swift-argument-parser) (I'm referring to this package as `ArgumentParser` below).

 > An alternative would be [`SwiftCLI`](https://github.com/jakeheis/SwiftCLI.git), which has been around longer, and provides nearly the same functionality.
 {: .prompt-info }